 Who is Eligible for a Visitor Visa?

-To be eligible as a visitor in Canada, you must fulfill the following conditions:
+You are eligible as a visitor in Canada if you fulfill the following conditions:

 - Have a valid travel document